CSRF

 Using the CSRF Middleware

 The CSRF middleware in Lithe is designed to protect your application against Cross-Site Request Forgery (CSRF) attacks.
-To configure it, add it to your application using the use()
+To configure it, add it to your application using the use() method on an instance of the Lithe application:

 use Lithe\Middleware\Security\csrf;